Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once you have correctly selected ModalWX.cpp,
 it will load ModalWX.cpp, parse it and display its blocks.

-If you are interested in using this toolkit to design a Modal GUI for your app,
+If you are interested in evaluating this toolkit for your app's GUI,
 take the code walkthough in the next section.
+Otherwise, basic naviagational controls are as follows:
+1. Arrows and PgUp/PgDn to move the caret.
+2. Any line ending in {...} can be opened with Ctrl(Command)-S.
+An open section can be summarized using the same command.
+3. You can jump to any symbol using Ctrl-Right and return using Ctrl-Left.
+4. Escale exits the app.
+5. Pressing and releasing Ctrl pops-up a small menu.
+One of the option enables you to adjst the font size.

 ## ModalWX Code Walkthrough
   (interaction time ~30min)